notaryproject/specifications/trust-store-trust-policy-specification.md

   1. *Global*: If there exists a trust policy with global scope then use that policy for signature evaluation.
      Otherwise, fail the signature verification.

-### Trusted Identities Constraints
+### Identities Constraints

-A distinguished name (usually just shortened to "DN") uniquely identifies an entry and in the case of the certificate's subject, DN uniquely identifies the requestor/holder of the certificate.
+This section defines how to specify `identities` for X.509 certificates using its distinguished name.
+A distinguished name (usually just shortened to "DN") uniquely identifies the requestor/holder of the certificate.
 The DN is comprised of zero or more comma-separated components called relative distinguished names, or RDNs.
-For example, the DN `C=US, ST=WA, O=wabbit-network.io, OU=org1`"` has four RDNs.
+For example, the DN `C=US, ST=WA, O=wabbit-network.io, OU=org1` has four RDNs.
 The RDN consists of an attribute type name followed by an equal sign and the string representation of the corresponding attribute value.

-- Trust anchor MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
+- The `identities` list items MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
+Alternatively, it supports a single item with value `*`, to indicate that any certificate that chains to the associated trust store (`trustedIdentities.trustStore`) is allowed.
 - If the subject DN of the signing certificate is used in the trust anchor, then it MUST meet the following requirements:
-  - The value of `trustedIdentities` MUST begin with `x509.subject:` followed by comma-separated one or more RDNs.
+  - The value of each `identities` list item MUST begin with `x509.subject:` followed by comma-separated one or more RDNs.
     For example, `x509.subject: C=${country}, ST=${state}, L=${locallity}, O={organization}, OU=${organization-unit}, CN=${common-name}`.
-  - Trust anchor MUST contain country (CN), state Or province (ST), and organization (O) RDNs.
+  - Each identity in `identities` list MUST contain country (CN), state Or province (ST), and organization (O) RDNs.
     All other RDNs are optional.
-    The minimal possible trust anchor is `x509.subject: C=${country}, ST=${state}, O={organization}`,
+    The minimal possible value is `x509.subject: C=${country}, ST=${state}, O={organization}`,
-  - Trust anchor MUST NOT have overlapping values.
-    Trust anchors are considered overlapping if there exists a certificate for which multiple trust anchors evaluate true.
+  - `identities` list items MUST NOT have overlapping values, they are considered overlapping if there exists a certificate for which multiple DNs evaluate true.
+In such case the policy is considered invalid, and will fail at signature verification time when the policy is validated.
-    For example, the following two trust anchors are overlapping:
+    For example, the following two identity values are overlapping:
     - `x509.subject: C=US, ST=WA, O=wabbit-network.io, OU=org1`
     - `x509.subject:  C=US, ST=WA, O=wabbit-network.io`
-  - In some special cases trust anchor MUST escape one or more characters in an RDN.
+  - In some special cases values in `identities` list MUST escape one or more characters in an RDN.
     Those cases are:
     - If a value starts or ends with a space, then that space character MUST be escaped as `\`.
     - All occurrences of the comma character (`,`) MUST be escaped as `\,`.